funcompbio/practical2/practical2.md

    and switch the language to "ENGLISH" using the pull-down menu on the top-right corner of the page.
 2. Follow the downloads link and on the next page click and download the two files corresponding to the "7 DAY AGGREGATION" for "CATALUNYA" and "COUNTIES" ("COMARQUES" in Catalan).
-It is important that in the same day to make the data files comparable because the data is updated daily.
+It is important that you download both files in the same day to make them comparable, because all data is updated daily.
 Make sure you know exactly where in your filesystem these two files have been downloaded.
    **Tip:** some browsers automatically download files into a folder called "Downloads" or under a name corresponding to the translation of "Downloads" to the default language of your operating system.
-3. Make a directory in your filesystem, for instance at your _home_ directory, called `practical2` and copy in it the CSV files contained in the previous two ZIP files that you have downloaded, as we analogously did in practical 1.
+3. Make a directory in your filesystem, for instance at your _home_ directory, called `practical2` and copy in it the CSV files contained in the previous two ZIP files that you have downloaded, as you analogously did in practical 1.

 # Use a text editor to write your Unix scripts.